rafiasajjad/CIS434-Project1-Group8/README.md

 - Note: We used HTML and CSS for the front end development, and Javascript for the back-end.
 React and Node.js were used for our back-end as well as to host our website.
 We also used localStorage for our database.

 ## Technical Issues Faced:
 - Database configuration
-- Decimal point contraint in the input field
+- Decimal point constraint in the input field
+## Solutions
+- After research and trying out different database ideas such as firebase, we ended up using localStorage.
+- We passed the input as text (String) in the index.html file and displayed an error message.

 ## Installation guide